vijaykiran/hoplon/README.md

 HTML file that resides on a server or, in the bad old days, was generated dynamically for each request.
 Hoplon applications are also organized this way.

-A simple page might look like this:
+A typical page might look like this:

 ```clojure
 (page examples/sexp.html)